AlexShkarin/pyLabLib/docs/devices/PhotonFocus.rst

         >> (attr.min, attr.max)
         (16, 1024)

-    - Being a subclass of :class:`.IMAQ.IMAQCamera` class, it supports all of its features, such as trigger control and fast buffer acquisition.
+    - :class:`.PhotonFocus.PhotonFocusIMAQCamera` supports all of :class:`.IMAQ.IMAQCamera` features, such as trigger control and fast buffer acquisition.
 Some methods have been modified to make them more convenient: e.g., :meth:`.PhotonFocusIMAQCamera.set_roi` method sets the camera ROI and automatically adjusts the frame grabber ROI to match.
+    - Same is true for :class:`.PhotonFocus.PhotonFocusSiSoCamera`, which, e.g., provides access to all of the frame grabber variables.
     - The camera supports a status line, which replaces the bottom one or two rows of the frame with the encoded frame-related data such as frame number and timestamp.
 You can use :func:`.PhotonFocus.get_status_lines` function to identify and extract the data in the status lines from the supplied frames.
 In addition, you can use :func:`.PhotonFocus.remove_status_line` to remove the status lines in several possible ways: zeroing out, masking with the previous frame, cutting off entirely, etc.